Tobic0/home-automation/README.md

   sudo systemctl start grafana-server sudo systemctl enable grafana-server.service
   ```
 Grafana is now running on the machine and is accessible from any device on the local network.
 Open a browser and go to http://'ipaddress':3000, where the IP address is the address that you used to connect to the Raspberry Pi.
 Access the Grafana login page with the default username admin, and the default password admin.
 Create a dashboard adding the graphs you need, remembering to select Influx as Grafana's data source.

+## Arduino Setup
+Connect the DTH11 to Digital PIN2 and the InfraRed sensor to the 3rd PIN.
+Load the sketch and connect the arduino directly to the raspberry.
+Obviously you can add any sensor you want,remembering to update the files to make them capable to read the data and show them on Grafana.